-Until quite recently, appointment to judicial office, at least in the superior courts, was regarded as a life sentence.
-Judges entered a monastery from which they could not return.
-Nowadays, increasing numbers of judges are returning, both in Canada and Australia.
-There are even instances in England.
-This phenomenon, has implications for judicial pensions, the ethics of the Bar and public perceptions of the judiciary.
-It is now being suggested that, so common has judicial resignation become that it should not be seen as exceptional.
-Upon this view judges may, in their careers be expected to go on to other activities in the law or public life.52 It seems likely to me that as the stresses of change in the judicial function increase with the work load and rewards diminish comparative to the practising profession more and more judges will be affected.
-There will be an increasing tendency for them to resign.
-Many will return to private practice.
+returning, including in Canada and Australia although not yet in New Zealand.
+There are, however, even instances in England.
+This phenomenon has implications for judicial pensions, the ethics of the Bar and public perceptions of the judiciary.
+It is now being suggested that, so common has judicial resignation become, it should not be seen as exceptional.
+Upon this view judges may, in their careers be expected to go on to other activities in the law or public life.
+2 it seems likely to me that as the stresses of change in the judicial function increase with the workload and rewards diminish comparative to the practising profession, more and more judges will be affected.
+There will be an increasing tendency for them to resign, Many will return to private practice.
 The implications of this revolution in judicial conduct have still to be considered.
-The introduction of study leave, such as is enjoyed in Australia after five years of judicial service, may provide the kind of incentive, together with pension and other benefits, that will persuade judges to remain in their posts, notwithstanding the unprecedented difficulties and novel burdens they nowadays face.
+Pension, early retirement and other benefits, may persuade judges to remain in their posts, notwithstanding the unprecedented difficulties and novel burdens they nowadays face.